New Student Information

-There is a limited number of apartments reserved for the graduate population.
+There are limited apartments reserved for the graduate population.
 For more information on On-Campus Living, click here.

-To meet current and incoming business school graduate students become a fan on Facebook.
-We use this site to share information about job postings, internship opportunities, and upcoming social events.
-Also join our Linkedin group to stay updated on upcoming professional development events and job opportunities.
+LinkedIn, Facebook, & Twitter: To meet current and incoming business school graduate students, like the "Gonzaga Graduate School of Business on Facebook and follow us (@GonzagaMBA) on Twitter.
+We use this site to share information about GU events/interesting articles, job postings, internship opportunities, and upcoming social events.
+Also join our LinkedIn group (Gonzaga University Graduate School of Business) to stay updated on upcoming professional development events and job opportunities.

-Academic Calendar - provides information on holidays, breaks, etc.
+- Academic Calendar: provides information on holidays, breaks, etc.

-Immunization Records - New students need to submit the Immunization Record Form or official vaccination records by August 1 to the Gonzaga University Health Center.
+Immunization Records: New students need to submit the Immunization Record Form or official vaccination records by August 1 to the Gonzaga University Health Center.
 Student registration will be blocked if this is not turned in.
 For more information on why your account will have a hold if this form is not submitted, please refer to our Mandatory Proof of Immunization Policy.

 Parking Passes can be bought from the Campus Security Office.
 Parking rules are enforced year round, 24 hours a day unless otherwise specified.
 If you are only taking night classes, you can purchase a Silver night pass good in all non-residential parking lots after 5:00 p.m.
 To pay for your parking pass online, click here.

-Morning Mail is a daily email from the central university which includes administrative announcements and events.
+Morning Mail is a daily email from the central university that includes administrative announcements and events.
 If you have not begun receiving these messages, please email tech support at firstname.lastname@example.org to be added to their list.
 If you have not received your Gonzaga email address or do not hear from the help desk in a timely manner, please let us know at: email@example.com.

-Rudolph Fitness Center Membership Graduate students may obtain a membership to the Rudolph Fitness Center for $150/semester.
+Rudolph Fitness Center Membership: Graduate students may obtain a membership to the Rudolph Fitness Center for $150/semester.
 For more information on the Rudolph Fitness Center, click here.

-Student Organizations For information about clubs and organizations, including joining a club, starting a club, or contacting someone in a club, visit the Clubs and Organizations office or call extension 4087.
+Student Organizations: For information about clubs and organizations, including joining a club, starting a club, or contacting someone in a club, visit the Clubs and Organizations office or call extension 4087.

-Graduate Student Association The GSA is a group of students who advise the Vice President of Student Life and the Associate Academic VP on matters of graduate education.
+Graduate Student Association: The GSA is a group of students who advise the Vice President of Student Life and the Associate Academic VP on matters of graduate education.
 The GSA is open to all registered graduate students at Gonzaga University.

-The Zag Shop provides a variety of services and supplies to our growing community including selling textbooks, classroom supplies, study aids, Zag gear and more.
+The Zag Shop: provides a variety of services and supplies to our growing community including selling textbooks, classroom supplies, study aids, Zag gear and more.
 Please visit the Zag Shop website for information on return policies, used book buy backs, and textbook availability.

-Foley Library Your GU ID Card is also your library card, which also works at the Gonzaga Law Library, Whitworth College, North Idaho College, University of Idaho, and Idaho Law Library.
+Foley Library: Your GU ID Card is also your library card, which also works at the Gonzaga Law Library, Whitworth College, North Idaho College, University of Idaho, and Idaho Law Library.
 You can search their catalogs online just like ours.